Please screenshot this page and send it to info@mim-essay.com

 mim vs mba

 After finishing an MBA, graduates often get jobs in mid-level positions.
 This means they start in roles that are a bit higher up in a company, thanks to the experience and skills they've gained.
-For those who complete an MiM, they usually start with entry-level positions.
+Those who complete a MiM, usually start with entry-level positions.
 These are the jobs that are the first step in a career, perfect for those who are new to the business world.

 People who graduate from MBA programs usually earn a high salary.
 This is because the MBA is a higher-level degree with a focus on advanced skills.
 On the other hand, MiM graduates typically earn an average salary.
 Since MiM is for those starting their careers, the starting salaries are generally in line with entry-level positions.